aj07/velvet-hook/README.md

-# Prediction Market using Uniswap V4 Custom Hooks
+# Prediction Market using V4 Custom Hooks

 ## Overview

-Our project leverages Uniswap V4 to create a sophisticated prediction market.
+Our project leverages V4 to create a sophisticated prediction market.
 Unlike traditional models, we employ a custom pricing algorithm to dynamically adjust the prices of "YES" and "NO" tokens based on their respective supplies and the total USDC balance in the pool.
 This ensures that prices remain positive and reflect the current market dynamics.
-The project also integrates with Uniswap V4's `PoolManager` to manage the prediction market pools, providing a flexible and modular design that can be extended and customized by developers.
+The project also integrates with V4's `PoolManager` to manage the prediction market pools, providing a flexible and modular design that can be extended and customized by developers.

 ## Key Features